 Initial populations are generated using Ramped Half-and-Half (RHH).
 For TSGP, stdGP and DAE-GP, which are based on the DEAP framework, we choose an initialization depth between 2 and 5.
 For SLIM\_GSGP, we rely on the default initialization values specified by the framework.
 We set the maximum allowed tree depth during a run to 17 ~\citep{koza1992programming}.

-The terminal set includes all input variables $V = \{v_1, v_2, \dots v_d\}$ that correspond to the dimensionality $d$ of the data set and ephemeral random constants (ERCs) sampled from [-0.5, 0.5] in steps of 0.1.
+The terminal set includes all input variables $V = \{v_1, v_2, \dots v_d\}$ that correspond to the dimensionality $d$ of the dataset and ephemeral random constants (ERCs) sampled from $[-0.5, 0.5]$ in steps of 0.1.
 The function set consists of addition, subtraction, multiplication, protected division (returning 1 on division by zero) and pow.
-We include pow because Sympy represents division as exponentiation \citep{Sympy}, which leads to having pows in the training data of TSGP.
-Although the \verb|pow| operator is not available in the SLIM\_GSGP or DSR frameworks, its inclusion in stdGP did not affect performance compared to previous results \citep{anthes2025transformer}.
+We include pow because SymPy represents division as exponentiation \citep{Sympy}, which leads to having pows in the training data of TSGP.
+Although the pow operator is not available in the SLIM\_GSGP or DSR frameworks, its inclusion in stdGP did not positively affect performance compared to previous results \citep{anthes2025transformer}.